XMoSalahX/E-Shop/Back-end/documentation/user.md

 **POST request "/login" : to login User account**

-- You will send json object in post request like this:
+- You will send json object in POST request like this:

 ```json
 {